'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than

 'Callum MacClure you say?
-Good God Mr Morrison where is the letter at now?'
+Good God, where is the letter at now?'

 'Here, I have brought it with me inspector.
 It is a letter that was sent to me, by Mr MacClure.
 I do not know, how he obtained my address or how he knew of my involvement in the case', he acknowledged.

 He handed me the letter, and I read the contents.
 The letter mentioned the murders in details and had specified my name as well.
 The harrowing words written in the letter were palpably felt by me, as I read the entirety of the letter, with a rapid brigue that compelled me to discover the truth of Callum MacClure.
 The date of the letter demonstrated that the letter was written, within the period that I had taken over the investigation.
 It was clear that this deranged individual who was the author of the letter had keen awareness of my participation.
 This was achieved either by the newspapers, or by hearsay from someone.

 It was alarming that this reproachable circumstance was caused, by my noticeable involvement.
 I had dealt with previous situations as this one, with other cults I have investigated.
 Even though the cases differentiated in the names of the individuals, and the details as well, they all resembled each other, in the manner of its circumventive nature.
 This fact was indubitable in its actions, and with its consequential effects.
 There was no uncertain doubt in my mind that Callum MacClure was alive, and implicated in the murders.
 However, the question that had continued to burden me was what was his duplicitous association?
 I had asked Mr Morrison, what would he do, if he was Callum MacClure?
 His response was somewhat ambiguous.

-'If I was Callum MacClure you ask detective?
+'If I was Callum MacClure you ask inspector?
 I suppose I would attempt to control my irrepressible rage, and seek interment'.

-'It is an interesting answer Mr Morrison, but do you believe that he would not want to be apprehended?'
+'It is an interesting answer, but do you believe that he would not want to be apprehended?'
 I asked.